 A fascinating book for anyone who is interested in the process of making prayer shawls is "The New Prayer Shawl Companion: 35 Knitted Patterns to Embrace, Inspire, & Celebrate Life."
 It includes advice on setting the mood for your knitting sessions as well as giving and receiving the shawl.
 Like the book's authors, Janet Severi Bristow and Victori Cole-Galo, you might also think about starting a prayer shawl ministry in your faith community.

 Patterns for prayer shawls can be deeply symbolic, though you can use any of your favorite shawl patterns and create them with the right intentions.
-There are many patterns to choose from, here are a couple to get you started.
+There are many patterns to choose from, here is one to get you started.